ergo-log.com

 After a superset training the subjects burned 5 kcal more than after a regular workout.
 During and after a strength training with supersets the subjects burnt 18 kcal more than during and after a traditional workout.

 In an earlier version of this posting we said that supertraining burnt an extra 300 kcal.
-That was a incorrect.
-Our apologies.
+That was incorrect.

 Source: